bergsalex/roux-cs5500-haploqa/docs/ProjectProposal.md

 >> PMID: 26684931; PMCID: PMC4751547

 ## 3. Language and Resources

 ### License
 The code will be released under the
 [MIT Public License](https://github.com/TheJacksonLaboratory/haploqa/blob/master/LICENSE.txt)

-List and/or describe the programming language you intend to use and any other resources you are going to obtain along with any associated costs.
-Not being able to obtain these resources will result in you having to create a new proposal.

 - Version Control: Git
 - VCS Server: GitHub.com